 4. Vitamin C

-Magnesium promotes a better night’s sleep by reducing common signs of magnesium deficiency, including anxiety, irritability, restlessness and insomnia.
-(4) Adults can take 400 milligrams before bed.
+If you’re low in magnesium, it could be contributing to your bruxism.
+Magnesium promotes a better night’s sleep by reducing common signs of magnesium deficiency.
+These signs include, for example, anxiety, irritability, restlessness and insomnia.
+(4) Ensuring you get enough of this mineral will help address these symptoms.
+Adults can take 400 milligrams before bed.
 You can also add magnesium-rich foods to your diet, such as pumpkin seeds, kefir, spinach, black beans, avocados and bananas.

 6. B-Complex Vitamins

 B vitamins play a crucial role in your overall health and wellness.
 They have the ability to reduce stress and depression and may be beneficial in overcoming bruxism symptoms.
-Follow the dosages below:
+And many people may not be getting enough vitamin B, especially B 12 (this increases for vegetarians and vegans).
+Symptoms of a vitamin-B deficiency include pale or jaundiced skin, weakness or fatigue, feelings of pins and needles in your skin, and changes in motility, to name a few.
+To ensure you are getting enough vitamin B-complex, follow the dosages below:

 - 1–3 years, 2 milligrams